preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/index.rst

 Tabs
 **********
-Use the settings here to edit tabs that should be used for this Business Profile in Omnia Feed.
+Use the settings here to edit tabs for this Business Profile in Omnia Feed.

-Here's an exmpl with a number of tabs set up:
+Here's an example with a number of tabs set up:

 .. image:: omnia-feed-tabs.png